BoatsandJoes/tri-twist/README.md

 	chains give bonus points but maybe not too many because they're hard to plan? they would be easier to plan with squares

 other stuff:
-2 cute characters, one for each color or one for drop/twist color choices, like splatoon
+2 cute characters, one for each color or one for drop/twist (another for squares?) color choices, like splatoon

 issues: